N1K340/xpYawDamper/README.md

 ![xpYD](https://github.com/N1K340/xpYawDamper/blob/f5361176df047f72de71f60b90c7cb86bac52de1/src/xpYD_Menu.JPG)

-Once enabled, the rudder trim will be driven to neutralise the yaw moment, providing:
+Once enabled, the rudder trim will be driven to neutralise the yaw moment, providing:<br>
-a) The Yaw Damper is selected ON;
+a) The Yaw Damper is selected ON;<br>
 b) The aircraft is in the air.

 Disclaimer / Feedback